Oyster Stuffing

 Directions

 1. Adjust oven racks to lower-middle and upper-middle positions.
-Preheat oven to 275°F. Spread bread evenly over 2 rimmed baking sheets.
-Stagger sheets on oven racks and bake until bread is completely dried, about 50 minutes total, rotating sheets and stirring bread cubes several times during baking.
-Remove from oven and allow to cool.
-Increase oven temperature to 350°F.
+Preheat oven to 275°F (135ºC).
+Spread bread evenly over 2 rimmed baking sheets.
+Stagger sheets on oven racks and bake until bread is completely dried, about 45 minutes total, rotating sheets and stirring bread cubes several times during baking.
+Remove from oven and allow to cool, about 15 minutes.
+Adjust rack to middle position and increase oven temperature to 350°F (175ºC).

-2. In a large Dutch oven, melt butter over medium-high heat until foaming subsides, without allowing butter to brown, about 2 minutes.
-Add sausage and mash with stiff whisk or potato masher to break up into fine pieces (largest pieces should be no bigger than 1/4 inch).
-Cook, stirring frequently, until only a few bits of pink remain, about 8 minutes.
+2. While bread cools, melt butter in a large Dutch oven over medium-high heat until foaming subsides, without allowing butter to brown, about 3 minutes.
+Add sausage and, using a stiff whisk or potato masher, break sausage up into fine pieces (largest pieces should be no bigger than 1/4 inch).
+Cook, stirring frequently, until only a few bits of pink remain, about 5 minutes.
 Add onion, celery, fennel, garlic, and thyme and cook, stirring frequently, until vegetables are softened, about 10 minutes.
-Remove from heat and add half of chicken stock.
+Remove from heat and add 2 cups chicken stock.

-3. Whisk remaining chicken stock, eggs, tarragon, and 3 tablespoons parsley in a medium bowl until homogeneous.
+3. In a medium bowl, whisk remaining 1/2 cup chicken stock, eggs, tarragon, and 3 tablespoons parsley in a medium bowl until homogeneous.
 Stirring constantly with a wooden spoon, slowly pour egg mixture into sausage mixture.
 Add bread cubes, oysters, and oyster liquor and fold gently until evenly mixed.
 Season lightly with salt and pepper.

-4. Transfer stuffing to a buttered 9- by 13-inch rectangular baking dish (or 10- by 14-inch oval dish) and bake until browned on top and an instant read-thermometer reads 150°F when inserted into center of dish, about 45 minutes.
+4. Let stand, stirring occasionally, until bread has absorbed liquid, 5 to 10 minutes.
+Transfer stuffing to a buttered 9- by 13-inch rectangular baking dish (or 10- by 14-inch oval dish) Bake until browned on top and an instant read-thermometer reads 150°F (65ºC) when inserted into center of dish, about 45 to 50 minutes.
 Remove from oven, let cool for 5 minutes, sprinkle with remaining parsley, and serve.

 Notes